KostinMikhail/G_books_api/README.md

 Another one test app to practice my skills

-The app is searching thrue Google Books API for some books.
+The app is searching through Google Books API for some books.

 You can click on a book to see more details.